Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Methodology

-SevenNet\cite{park2024scalable} (Scalable EquiVariance-Enabled Neural NETwork) follows the atom-decomposed energy formalism widely used in machine-learned interatomic potentials.
-This locality ensures that the computational cost scales linearly with the number of atoms, \(\mathcal{O}(N)\), enabling large-scale molecular dynamics with thousands to millions of atoms.
-At each message-passing layer \(t\), atomic features are updated by
+SevenNet~\cite{park2024scalable} follows the atom-decomposed energy formalism widely used in machine-learned interatomic potentials.
+This locality ensures that the computational cost scales linearly with the number of atoms, $\mathcal{O}(N)$, enabling large-scale molecular dynamics.
+At each message-passing layer $t$, atomic features are updated according to

-where $M_t$ and $U_t$ are learnable equivariant mappings that propagate geometric information between atoms while preserving rotational and permutational symmetry.
-The edge feature ${e}_{vw}^{(t)}$ is constructed from the relative displacement vector ${r}_{vw} = {r}_w - {r}_v$ and encodes both its magnitude and orientation, ensuring proper transformation under three-dimensional rotations.
-SevenNet extends the NequIP architecture by reorganizing its forward and reverse communication for efficient spatial domain decomposition.
+Here, $M_t$ and $U_t$ are learnable equivariant mappings that propagate geometric information between atoms while preserving rotational and permutational symmetries.